Chern forms of hermitian metrics with analytic singularities on vector bundles: Preliminaries

 Moreover, if $p$ is a proper submersion, $\mu$ is a current on $X$, and $\alpha$ is a smooth form on $\widetilde X$, then

 The \emph{Poincar\'e-Lelong formula} asserts that if $f$ is a holomorphic function defining a divisor $D$, then

 where $[D]$ is the current of integration along the divisor of $f$.

 Given a subset $A\subset X$, let $\1_A$ denote the characteristic function of $A$.
 If $Z\subset X$ is a subvariety and $T$ is a closed positive current on $X$, then the Skoda-El Mir theorem asserts that $\1_{X \setminus Z} T$ is again positive and closed.
-It follows that if $U\subset X$ is any constructible set, i.e., a set in the Boolean algebra generated by Zariski open sets in $X$, then also $\1_UT$ is positive and closed.
+It follows that if $U\subset X$ is any constructible set,\!\! \footnote{{Simple examples of constructible sets are $V\minus W$ or $(X\minus V)\cup W$ for analytic sets $V$ and $W$ in $X$.}} i.e., a set in the Boolean algebra generated by Zariski open sets in $X$, then also $\1_UT$ is positive and closed.
 Note that if $U_1$ and $U_2$ are two constructible sets in $X$, then

 Also, note that if $\chi_\epsilon$ is any sequence of bounded functions such that $\chi_\varepsilon \to \1_U$ pointwise, then by dominated convergence, $\1_U T = \lim_\varepsilon \chi_\epsilon T$.
 It follows that if $\pi$ is as above, then